 Early College Neuroscience students: Learn from top research neuroscientists on the faculty of 3 UNE colleges (the Colleges of Arts and Sciences, Osteopathic Medicine, and Pharmacy), and get an overview of the major methods and findings in the emergent field of Neuroscience.
 Topics include: cellular anatomy and function, drug effects and pharmacology, neuroanatomy, animal behavior, biological correlates of cognition, and philosophical implications of neuroscience research.
 Students attend presentations and laboratory demonstrations by over 10 UNE scientists.
 They also visit regional neuroscience-related facilities, schedule permitting.
 Working closely with the course director on scientific literacy and writing, students apply their new knowledge to identify a research question and design a research proposal to find the answer.

-After studying the American legal system and case law for background, students will be placed on a mock trial team where they will take on the role of attorneys and witnesses.
-During the course, teams will learn the basics regarding the rules of evidence, when objections are appropriate, how to direct and cross-examine a witness, and how to prepare opening and closing statements.
-The course will conclude with each team presenting their case in front of real attorneys.
+Early College Pre-Law/Trial Advocacy students: Explore the American legal system and a career in law.
+Study various legal subjects, such as Contract Law, Tort Law, Constitutional Law and Criminal Law while gaining an understanding of how the court system operates.
+Visit area District and/or Superior courts to watch a trial, (trial schedules permitting).
+After studying the American legal system and case law for background, you will be placed on a mock trial team where you take on the role of attorneys and witnesses.
+During the course, teams learn the basics regarding the rules of evidence, when objections are appropriate, how to direct and cross-examine a witness, and how to prepare opening and closing statements.
+The course concludes with each team presenting their case in front of practicing attorneys.